Clinical Team

 Natalie “Nat” Loria earned her bachelor’s degree (B.S.) in Communication Sciences and Disorders from Florida State University, where she graduated with Honors in American Sign Language (ASL).
 She currently conducts research with the FSU Autism Institute with the FIRST WORDS Project where she spent her undergraduate years as a research coder.
 Her research centered on identifying and implementing early intervention therapy for toddlers with autism.
 She continues to work as a part-time videographer for home observations for one of the research participants.

 Upon completion of her bachelor’s, Natalie became a licensed Speech and Language Pathologist Assistant to further pursue her career in the field of communication sciences and disorders.
 Her time at BrainTools has grown her passion for working with children and adolescents with executive function weaknesses and developmental speech and language delays.
 Natalie’s research interests include acquired language disorders across all ages, developmental language delays, dyslexia, the intersection between literacy and oral language, and cognitive-communication motor deficits.
-In her free time, Nat enjoys spending time with her family and friends, traveling, painting, and playing with her dogs!

 Administrative Team